GaryHo34/http-c/README.md

 ## Usage

-If no hostname and port are provided, the server will listen on localhost:3490.
+If no hostname and port are provided, the server will listen on localhost:3490 and the default thread number is 4.

 ```
 $ ./httpc [-hostname <hostname>] [-port <port>] [-thread <thread_number>]